emecell/training/frontend/Front End 250 - Mobile.md

 ## media queries

 1. what is a media query?
+	* Media queries format html differently for different mediums.
+Early usage was mostly for things like [print or screenreaders](http://www.w3.org/TR/CSS2/media.html).
+The CSS3 spec added [significantly more power](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Media_queries) to media queries, allowing developers to target viewport or device width and height.
+There are other queries, but they're less useful or poorly supported.
 2. state of the internet
 	* browser support: no IE8
 	* redfin support: no IE <10 unless otherwise specified